DoctorWkt/4bsd-uucp/tcpdial.md

 # Status

 As at 12th March 2017, the *tcpdial.pl* program is probably still fragile and it needs some more error checking.
-I want to add daemon mode and syslogging, and better checking for when one end closes the connection.
+I have added a daemon mode and syslogging.
+I still think that it needs better checking for when one end closes the connection.

 Author: Warren Toomey